DesyncTheThird/corne-keymap/readme.md

 If an arrow key is held on the `Edit` layer while this layer is activated, the arrow key will be retriggered with a non-persistent `Ctrl` modifier, allowing quick horizontal navigation/vertical scrolling without having to manually re-press the arrow key after holding a modifier.
 If the modifier has been lost, retriggering on layer-off is disabled, avoiding pauses in motion.

 Released arrow keys do not retain the overlay modifier on subsequent presses, except for `Up`/`Down`, which retain the modifier between the two keys if pressed within 1000ms of release.
 Pressing any other key will disable the modifier.
-Quickly double-tapping the same directional key within 100ms will also forcibly disable the modifier.
+Double-tapping the same directional key (within 150ms) will also forcibly disable the modifier.

-For example, if `Up` is released while the overlay modifier is active, then `Up` and `Down` will retain the overlay modifier if pressed within 1000ms -- unless `Up` is pressed within 100ms, which disables the modifier.
+For example, if `Up` is released while the overlay modifier is active, then the vertical keys `Up` and `Down` will retain the overlay modifier if pressed within 1000ms -- unless `Up` is pressed within 150ms, which disables the modifier instead.

 > [!NOTE]